Wesleyan in the News: May 2026

 Graduate Liberal Studies student Ginny Monk, The Connecticut Mirror’s children’s issues and housing reporter, was part of a team awarded the Pulitzer Prize in Local Reporting for their series on the state’s unique towing laws, which allowed predatory companies to overcharge residents.

-Bench Ansfield ’08 and his Born in Flames: The Business of Arson and The Remaking of the American City, which focuses on the large-scale arson committed by New York City landlords from 1968 through the 1980s, was also recognized as a finalist for the Pulitzer Prize in History.
+Bench Ansfield ’08 and their Born in Flames: The Business of Arson and The Remaking of the American City, which focuses on the large-scale arson committed by New York City landlords from 1968 through the 1980s, was also recognized as a finalist for the Pulitzer Prize in History.

 Other headlines